skydoves/landscapist/docs/zoomable.md

 ## Sub-Sampling

 For very large images, Landscapist supports sub-sampling to efficiently display high-resolution images without running out of memory.
-This feature loads only the visible tiles at the appropriate resolution.
+Once the image is zoomed in, it draws only the visible tiles at the resolution the zoom calls for, instead of holding the whole picture at full size.

+At rest, and until the image is zoomed past 1.5x, what is on screen is the ordinary decode, with whatever `ImagePlugin`s the caller installed painted onto it.
+The tiles are prepared underneath and take over above that zoom.
+Nothing is added to or removed from the composition when they do, so an animation running on the image is not restarted by a pinch.

 ### Enabling Sub-Sampling